-- A. Except for the following items, these consolidated financial statements have been prepared under the historical cost convention: - (a) Financial assets (including derivative instruments) at fair value through profit or loss. - (b) Available-for-sale financial assets measured at fair value. - (c) Defined benefit liabilities recognized based on the net amount of pension fund assets less present value of defined benefit obligation. - B. The preparation of financial statements in conformity with IFRSs requires the use of certain critical accounting estimates.
-It also requires management to exercise its judgment in the process of applying the Group's accounting policies.
-The areas involving a higher degree of judgment or complexity, or areas where assumptions and estimates are significant to the consolidated financial statements are disclosed in Note 5.
+- A. Except for the following items, the parent company only financial statements have been prepared under the historical cost convention: - (a) Financial assets (including derivative instruments) at fair value through profit or loss. - (b) Available-for-sale financial assets measured at fair value. - (c) Defined benefit liabilities recognized based on the net amount of pension fund assets less present value of defined benefit obligation. - B. The preparation of financial statements in conformity with International Financial Reporting

+Standards, International Accounting Standards, IFRIC Interpretations, and SIC Interpretations as endorsed by the FSC (collectively referred herein as the "IFRSs") requires the use of certain critical accounting estimates.
+It also requires management to exercise its judgment in the process of applying the Company's accounting policies.
+The areas involving a higher degree of judgment or complexity, or areas where assumptions and estimates are significant to the parent company only financial statements are disclosed in Note 5.
 Critical accounting judgements, estimates and key sources of assumption uncertainty.